-Greenhouse gasses such as Carbon Dioxide and Methane are excellent at retaining heat and remain in the atmosphere for thousands of years and hundreds of years respectively.
-The greenhouse gasses in our atmosphere are driving up the average global temperature at a dramatic pace.
+Greenhouse gases such as carbon dioxide and methane are excellent at retaining heat and remain in the atmosphere for up to 1,000 years.
+The greenhouse gases in our atmosphere are driving up the average global temperature dramatically.
 These greenhouse gasses are caused by the burning of fossil fuels such as oil, natural gas, and coal.
-The Intergovernmental Panel on Climate Change predicts that we are on track to reach an average of 1.5 degrees Celsius increase as soon as 2030 if we do not transition to clean renewable energy and stop burning dirty fossil fuels.
+The Intergovernmental Panel on Climate Change (IPCC) predicts that we are on track to reach an average of 1.5 degrees Celsius increase as soon as 2030 if we do not transition to clean renewable energy and stop burning dirty fossil fuels.
 Florida is uniquely suited to produce renewable energy because we are the “Sunshine State”.
 Florida ranks second in the nation for solar employment and has enormous potential for solar expansion and job growth.
 We could stimulate the state’s economy by becoming a producer of solar and wind energy.

-That is the basis for ReThink Energy Florida’s Carbon Free Communities Campaign, which is working with local governments to move to 100% renewable energy.
+That is the basis for ReThink Energy Florida’s Heading to 100%, which is working with local governments to move to 100% renewable energy.

 In particular, we are founding members of the Tally 100% Together Coalition, a coalition of businesses and organizations working together to transition Tallahassee to 100% renewable energy by 2050 as urgently and equitably as possible.
 Click here for more information about the Tally 100% Together Campaign.